sudarkoff/sudarkoff.github.com/_posts/2005-04-25-salted-salmon-russian-style.markdown

+---
-Title: Salted Salmon, Russian style
+title: Salted Salmon, Russian style
-Author: George Sudarkoff
-Date: Mon, 25 Apr 2005 20:49:54 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 You're sick and tired of drinking your Bud and want to turn it up a notch to start enjoying your life again?
 First of all, **don't drink